-Timing: Best time is to schedule at the same time every day, preferably in the evening once you are done with your chores and can lie down.
+Timing: The best time is to schedule this at the same time every day, preferably in the evening once you are done with your chores and can lie down.

-Get a pen and paper, note the time you want to start.
-Lie down on your left side, and are laying down make a tick each time baby makes a full range of motion and stops.
+Get a pen and paper, and note the time you want to start.
+Lie down on your left side, and while lying down make a tick each time baby makes a full range of motion and stops.
 This is 1 kick.

-Once you have gotten 10 kicks , stop and note the time again.
-You expect 10 of these kicks in 12 hours ( this is the Cardiff method).
+Once you have gotten 10 kicks, stop and note the time again.
+You expect 10 of these kicks in at most 12 hours (this is the Cardiff method).